lundeen06/RM3100-readout/README.md

 ## Setup

 1. Clone this repository or download the project files.
-2. Open the `magnetometer-readout.ino` file in the Arduino IDE.
+2. Open the `RM3100-readout.ino` file in the Arduino IDE.
 3. Ensure that the Rm3100.h and Rm3100.cpp files are in the same directory as the .ino file.
 4. Connect your Arduino Uno to your computer.
 5. Select the correct board and port in the Arduino IDE.